friends-of-freeswitch/switchio/docs/apps.rst

 .. note::
-    For examples using :py:func:`prepost` see the extensive set of built-in apps under :py:mod:`switchy.apps`.
+    For examples using :py:func:`prepost` see the extensive set of built-in apps under :py:mod:`switchio.apps`.

 Event Callbacks
 ***************
-``event_callbacks`` are methods which typically receive a type from :py:mod:`switchy.models` as their first (and only) argument.
-This type is most often a :py:class:`~switchy.models.Session`.
+``event_callbacks`` are methods which typically receive a type from :py:mod:`switchio.models` as their first (and only) argument.
+This type is most often a :py:class:`~switchio.models.Session`.

 .. note::
     Technically the method will receive whatever is returned as the 2nd